 This is normal!
 The puffed Dutch Baby will last for a very short amount of time and deflates very quickly.
 Serve within the first 10-15 minutes for maximum puffiness, but know that the recipe will taste the same even when it deflates.

-- Don't over blend the pancake mixture otherwise it can become tough and less airy!
+Any cake or pancake batter can become a weird texture if blended too much.
+Don't over blend the pancake mixture otherwise it can become tough and less airy!

 Related recipes you may love